Kerrigan29a/litterateur/README.md

 # Indexing code blocks

-The last step is to index the code blocks so that we can find them by their description.
+We also need to index the code blocks so that we can find them by their description.

 ~~~ python main.py index_blocks
 def index_blocks(blocks):